-Many people labour under the delusion that they can keep the law and thereby God will accept them into Heaven.
+Many people labor under the delusion that they can keep the law, and thereby God will accept them into Heaven.
 The law cannot justify a sinner or sanctify a saint.
 That is not the purpose of the law.

 God does not save us by faith plus the law.
-That is error.
+That is an error.
 It is staggering how many people today cannot recognize error.
 We live in a “foolish” generation.
-The Scriptures clearly put up a poster announcing that salvation and sanctification are by grace alone, not works, yet Christians buy into legalism on a regular basis.
+The Scriptures clearly put up a poster announcing that salvation and sanctification are by grace alone, not works, yet Christians regularly buy into legalism.

 Once people recognize that the law cannot save a sinner or sanctify a saint, they come to grips with grace.
 God never designed the law to do these things.
 The Christian life is not rule or regulations but eternal life provided by God alone.
 If we adopt any other position, we fall under the bewitching powers of Satan.
 Does Satan’s charm subtly instill into you the thought that you have something to offer God?
 Legalism always fascinates our pride.

 The principle of faith without works from the very beginning of our salvation goes hand in hand with grace.
 Legalists love to mesmerize us into believing that we have something to offer God for salvation or sanctification.
 Many people have become victims of this.
 Do you try to supplant what Christ did on the cross?